The Desktop Application#

 For a full explanation of the Project Tab, see AI Workbench Projects.

-You use the CLI to install Workbench on a remote system.
+You cannot install the Desktop App on a remote system.
+However, you can use the CLI to install Workbench on a remote system.

 Next Steps#